Linux zipsplit command

 Let's say you have a zipfile named archive.zip that is about 50 megabytes in size, and you want to split it into pieces that are no larger than 1 megabyte.
 You could use this command:

 zipsplit -n 1048576 archive.zip

-...which will tell zipsplit to create a sequence of zipfiles, each no larger than 1048576 bytes (one megabyte), which collectively contain the same files as archive.zip.
-The output of this command will look something like this:
+...which tells zipsplit to create a sequence of zipfiles, each no larger than 1048576 bytes (one megabyte), which collectively contain the same files as archive.zip.
+The output of this command looks something like:

 66 zip files will be made (70% efficiency) creating: archive01.zip creating: archive02.zip creating: archive03.zip ... creating: archive66.zip

 The result in this case was 66 new files, archive01.zip through archive66.zip, which together contain the same files as archive.zip.